AaronTraas/Notes/Recipes/cocktails/Rusty Nail.md

 # Double Perfect Rusty Nail

-The rusty nail first non-girly cocktail I ever enjoyed.
-(I mean, who doesn't love a good pina colada or frozen daquiry?)
-I've been made fun of by many a bartender over the years for ordering this, because it's an old man drink, and I was in my 20's when I started.
-At approaching 50 with lots of gray in my beard, I feel like I'm allowed to have an opinion published on the internet of this drink.
+The rusty nail first non-girly cocktail I learned to appreciate.
+(Who doesn't love a good pina colada or frozen daquiry?)
+I've been teased by many a bartender for ordering "an old man drink" when I started in my 20's.
+Approaching 50 with lots of gray in my beard, I'm now allowed to have an opinion published on the Internet.

-If you like Scotch whisky, but want a cocktail that's cold and a little sweet, this really hits really well.
-I well made one is just a little bit sweet, a tiny bit smokey, and refreshing.
+If you like Scotch whisky, but want a cocktail that's cold, balanced, a little sweet, a well made Rusty Nail is the perfect answer.

-The drink is really perfected by the Jonnie Double-Black.
+The drink is perfected by Jonnie Double-Black.
 It's not the same thing as Black Label—it doesn't even taste that similar.
 The stuff is not even that good on its own, but something magical happens when you mix it with Drambuie over ice.

 Original recipe from [austinvn](https://github.com/austinvn), who has excellent taste in food and drink.